 Speaking to the Times of India, Vivek Kumar, the Divisional Railway Manager (DRM) said, “This is a wonderful project, and we are thankful to the IT officials for their suggestions and endeavour to make it possible on Ludhiana railway station, the first station in the country to get this garden.
 We will also replicate this project in other stations and sites to spread greenery as far as possible.”

-The vertical gardens, inaugurated by Kumar and the Chief Commissioner of Income Tax (CCIT- Ludhiana), Binay K Jha, was the brainchild of Rohit Mehra—an Internal Revenues Service official.
+The vertical gardens, inaugurated by Kumar and the Chief Commissioner of Income Tax (CCIT- Ludhiana), Binay K Jha, was the brainchild of Rohit Mehra—an Indian Revenues Service official.

 Mehra’s journey to planting plants on walls began when he visited Singapore and was awestruck at how green and clean the citizens kept their country.